algolia/instantsearch/packages/instantsearch-specs/content/widgets/range-input.md

     description: the wrapping form
   - name: .ais-RangeInput-label
     description: the label wrapping inputs
-  - name: .ais-RangeInput-currency
-    description: the currency used next to each input
   - name: .ais-RangeInput-input
     description: the input (number)
   - name: .ais-RangeInput-input--min